 Find ways to agree.
 In conflict it is quite easy to focus on the negative and drill deep into that.
 In doing this, often the positives and the parts of the discussion you can agree to can be missed.
 The smallest ways in which you can agree can show that you are listening, and you care.

 Focusing on finding the positives in daily interactions helps to retrain the brain to move away from the negative and in turn improves relationships and mental health.

 What 5 positives can you think of about your partner, child, parent, special person to let them know about today?

-Debra Bragança is based in the Redlands, Brisbane and also offers skype counselling.
-She has specialised training in relationship and marriage counselling and works with her clients around issues that impact these relationships which can also include individual concerns such as anxiety, depression, illness and traumatic life events.
+Debra Bragança is based in the Redlands, Brisbane and provides in person and online counselling.
+She has specialised training in relationship and marriage counselling and works with her clients around issues that impact these relationships, including individual concerns such as anxiety, depression, illness and traumatic life events.
 Debra is an integrative family and marriage counsellor, who has lived experience, both past and present, in many of the individual concerns she works with as well as a stable and happy marriage of more than 20 years.
 Debra is qualified in Counselling, Gottman Couples Therapy, Cognitive Behaviour Therapy, Acceptance & Committment Therapy among many other ongoing annual professional development courses.
 Her lived experience, work experience, qualifications and training ensures she is well equipped to support her clients.
 Debra provides a warm, empathic and private setting where clients will feel validated, respected and heard without fear of judgement.
 Here they will develop self-awareness of their thoughts, feelings and behaviours as they move forward towards a more fulfilling life.

 Debra is registered with the Australian Counselling Association.